ICWLM: A Multi-Task Wireless Large Model via In-Context Learning: Proposed Multi-Task Wireless Large Model

-where the rotation matrix $R_{\Theta,m}^d$ introduces relative positional information into the embedding vector $\mathbf{x}_e$.
+where $\odot$ denotes the Hadamard product, $m$ is the position of the current token in the input sequence, and $\Theta = \left\{ \theta_i = 10000^{-2(i-1)/d}, \, i \in [1, 2, \dots, d/2] \right\}$ is the set of angles.
 This operation ensures that the model can effectively capture the positional relationships between tokens in the sequence, which is critical for tasks involving temporal or spatial dependencies, such as channel prediction in wireless communications.
-After applying RoPE, the attention scores are computed as:
+Let $\text{RoPE}(\mathbf{Q})$ and $\text{RoPE}(\mathbf{K})$ denote the matrices where each row of $\mathbf{Q}$ and $\mathbf{K}$ has been transformed by the RoPE operation according to its position in the sequence.
+The attention scores are computed as: